 The post would suit a motivated student with interests in glaciology and climate change, and enthusiasm for fieldwork in the high Himalaya (likely in Nepal and/or India).
 The student will receive training in state-of-the-art data collection techniques including; remote-sensing observations of recent glacier change, geomorphological mapping and monitoring of large mountain glaciers and conduct fieldwork in remote, high-altitude environments, Terrestrial Cosmogenic Nuclide dating (in collaboration with the NERC Cosmogenic Isotope Analysis Facility), and numerical modelling of the response of glaciers to climate change.
 The successful candidate will join an active research group of academic, postdoctoral and doctoral researchers investigating glacier dynamics and change in the Himalaya, and have the opportunity to join ongoing field campaigns in the Everest region of Nepal in addition to carrying out their own independent fieldwork.

+This Ph.D. project is part of the NERC funded Doctoral Training Partnership “ACCE” (Adapting to the Challenges of a Changing Environment).
+This is a partnership between the Universities of Sheffield, Liverpool, York and the Centre for Ecology and Hydrology.
 Selection process: Shortlisting will take place as soon as possible after the closing date and successful applicants will be notified promptly.
 Shortlisted applicants will be invited for an interview to take place at the University of Sheffield the w/c 13th February 2017.